DiSSCo/ecoi_infrastructure_deployer/README.md

 3. Open an admin command line console in your machine, here the process is different for production and test

+###### Note:
+If an error occurs when Vagrant trys to auto-install the specified plugins, try to install them manually from the command line, i.e. run `vagrant plugin install fog-ovirt --plugin-version 1.0.1 && vagrant plugin install aws-sdk-s3 && vagrant plugin install vagrant-aws`

 #### Production environment:
 1. Go to the folder where the vagrant file is and run the command ```vagrant up --no-provision``` for creating the machines in the cloud provider and updating the ansible/inventory.ini with their private IPv4 IPs.
 After that run ```vagrant reload --provision``` so all the provisioners will be executed including the ansible provisioner inside the cordra_nsidr_server that is responsible to install all the software in the VMs
 Note: This Vagrantfile won't work if we try to execut it inside a Linux VM running on Hyper-V on a windows host, because can't change permissions of private ssh keys

 #### Test environment:
 The problem is that now Elastic IPs are defined for the test environment and the public IPv4 addresses of the machines change on every reboot.
 Therefore: